 Meet our dedicated veterinary staff!
 Our team includes registered veterinary technicians (RVTs), veterinary assistants, and customer services representatives.
 We all are here to provide you and your cats with top notch care!

 Jen joined the Linda Mar Vet/Coastal Cat Clinic family in 2007, a year after starting tech school at Western Career College, and in 2008 she obtained her RVT license.
-She got into this business because she loves animals and currently has a cat named Gilligan, a dog named Shlya and a horse named Magic.
-Her boyfriend’s dog Rocky also lives with her.
-In her spare time, she loves to take the dogs backpacking, hiking, or camping, and also enjoys riding her horse.
+She got into this business because she loves animals and currently has two cats named Gilligan and Hamilton, and two dogs named Albee and Rocky.
+In her spare time, she loves to take the dogs backpacking, hiking, or camping.

 Alison is thrilled to join the team at Coastal Cat Clinic.
 On her lunch breaks, she can often be found hanging out with the elusive hospital cats (AKA "the girls"), Tulsa and Cheyenne.
 Alison started her career with animals cleaning cat cages at the local shelter.
 She spent the last six years working as a zoo keeper and trainer, handling non-releasable and captive-born wild animals for educational programs and tours.
 She has a feline roommate named Hannah and a 33-year-old CA desert tortoise named Herman.
 In her free time, she is a volunteer keeper at the Oakland Zoo.